apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 ## <a name="failure-injection"></a>Failure Injection

-**Warning do not enable any type of failure injection in production.
-The following settings are for testing only.**

 S3A provides an "Inconsistent S3 Client Factory" that can be used to simulate throttling by injecting random failures on S3 client requests.